9600dev/llmvm/README.md

 ```

-Execution of this code proceeds step-by-step until completion, or error.
+This Starlark code represents "breaking down a user query into manageable and locally executable sub-tasks".
+Execution of this code proceeds step-by-step on a Python runtime until completion, or error.

 Let's walk through each line:

 #### ```var1 = download("https://ten13.vc/team")```